Consultant in Clinical Oncology at The Christie, Honorary Senior Clinical Lecturer at The University of Manchester

 She has been recognized internationally and has been an invited speaker at many national and international conferences and workshops.

 Dr Rembielak’s research interest includes non-melanoma skin cancer, particularly the role of radiotherapy and brachytherapy in skin cancer management, palliative radiotherapy and geriatric oncology.
 At a national level Dr Rembielak is a member of Skin Cancer Group at The National Cancer Research Institute (NCRI) and leads radiation oncology studies within the group.
 Currently she is CI for an NCRI clinical trial looking at postoperative radiotherapy in high risk cutaneous SCC.
 At an international level she is a member of GEC-ESTRO H&N and Skin Working Group and co-authored ESTRO skin brachytherapy guidelines.

 Her other research interests include technical radiotherapy and systemic treatments in concurrent and sequential settings with radiotherapy.

 Her research and clinical activity have led to an impressive record of papers in peer-reviewed scientific journals, book chapters and presentations.

-Dr Rembielak is recognised as a knowledgable and respected medical educator and has been involved in teaching across many staff groups.
-She holds a Postgraduate Diploma in Medical Education and currently studying towards MA in Medical Education at The Edge Hill University.
+Dr Rembielak is recognised as a knowledgeable and respected medical educator and has been involved in teaching across many staff groups.
+She holds an MA degree in Clinical Education from Edge Hill University, UK.
 She acts as an examiner at The Christie FRCR Part 2 exam course.
 Her expertise and enthusiasm manifest in considerable contribution to education and training in radiation and clinical oncology at a regional, national and international level.
 She also regularly contributes to teaching in dermatology, radiography, surgical and plastic oncology.